scottgasch/pyutils/examples/README.md

 the `@parallelize` framework and `shared_dict` which it uses to precompute the solution space on several processes at once.

+## timer and stopwatch
+Simple (unix terminal) utilities that demonstrate the use of the `input_utils.KeystrokeReader` helper.

 ## ../tests/run_tests.py
 Though not under `examples/` this is still a stand alone program that uses pyutils concepts like `@parallelize` and `smart_futures` that might